|Oracle® Database Installation Guide

 If you are using multiple disks in an LVM or RAID configuration, then Oracle recommends that you use the stripe and mirror everything (SAME) methodology to increase performance and reliability.
 Using this methodology, you do not have to specify multiple file system mount points for the database storage.

 A network file system (NFS) mounted from a certified network-attached storage (NAS) device.
-You also have the option to use the Direct NFS feature, which simplifies the administration of NFS configurations and also improves performance.
+You also have the option to use the Direct NFS Client feature, which simplifies the administration of NFS configurations and also improves performance.

 If the NAS device is certified by Oracle, then you can store the database files on them.